 Source: temeculablogs.com

-That said, the basic principles of making naan are super simple.
-Plus, you require minimal ingredients to make this style of bread.
+The basic principles of making naan are super simple.
 It only needs wheat flour, salt, and water.

 The key is not to over or under-knead the dough.
 Under-kneading can reduce the amount of gluten formed and make the result dense, while over-kneading can make a tough dough that doesn’t fluff.